-The recipe for this caramel-topped cake comes from the author's wife, pastry chef Heijung Park-Colameco.
+The recipe for this caramel-topped cake, which first appeared in our December 2013 issue along with Mike Colameco's article All is Calm, All is Bright, comes from Colameco's wife, pastry chef Heijung Park-Colameco.

 - 1½ cups unsalted butter, plus more for greasing